 The central question was:

-”In the event of a restriction on groundwater extraction of 15M m3 per year, how can the effluents from the 4 AWZI’s be best utilized to meet the demands for water from municipalities, agriculture and industry?”.
+”In the event of a restriction on groundwater extraction of 15 million m3 per year, how can the effluents from the three RWZI’s and one AWZI be best utilized to meet the demands for water from municipalities and the industrial and agricultural sectors?”.

 The following applies; see the topography picture below

 - The irrigation demand for agriculture occurs in the months from April to August.
-Outside these months, there is no need for effluents.
+Outside these months, there is no need for effluents

 - The drinking water and/or groundwater intake for each industrial user is known.
 These intake volumes are assumed constant throughout the year

 AquaVest has generated an optimized system solution, an overview of water use (groundwater, drinking water, effluents) per sector and an overview of the total costs (CAPEX + OPEX) over time.
 Please contact us for more information!

 An article about this project was published on H2Owaternetwerk.